-Seed germination ecology of alpine plants: a global meta-analysis of primary data
+A global meta-analysis of alpine seed germination ecology

-30/06/2020

 Introduction

-Apine environments are those that occur above the maximum elevation at which trees can grow, and are characterized by low temperatures, strong winds, unstable substrates, and short growing seasons (Körner, 2003).
-The short alpine summer is a major barrier for plant recruitment, as it constrains the period favorable for seedling establishment (Chambers et al., 1990; Forbis, 2003).
-Alpine seedlings must survive extreme environmental stress and yet grow to a critical biomass by the end of the growing season, to withstand the harsh and long-lasting winter (Schütz, 2002).
-The physiological process of seed germination is the essential, yet most vulnerable, start of seedling establishment.
-Because it is an irreversible process, germination must be timed to occur when the environment is favourable for subsequent seedling survival and growth (Poschlod et al., 2013).
-Thus, the mechanisms regulating the timing of the seed-to-seedling transition are expected to be under strong selective pressure (Angevine & Chabot, 1979).
-Natural selection should favour seed germination requirements that reduce the probability of facing environmental conditions that are not appropriate for seedlings.
-The main physiological drivers of germination, water availability and temperature (Bewley et al., 2013), are also two main features of climate.
-In addition, many plant species have developed seed dormancy, by which germination is prevented during periods that are only ephemerally favourable, ensuring germination in the right season (Baskin & Baskin, 2014).
-Different degrees of dormancy also ensure the distribution of offspring emergence across time, as bet-hedging against unpredictable environments (Venable, 2007).
+Alpine environments occur worldwide above the maximum elevation at which trees can grow (Testolin et al. 2020).
+These treeless habitats are characterized by low temperatures, strong winds, unstable substrates, and short growing seasons (Körner, 2003).
+Although some alpine plants may reproduce clonally, sexual reproduction is the main strategy to maintain genetic diversity and to colonize suitable habitats in response to environmental changes.
+The short reproductive season of alpine habitats constrains the phenological timing of flowering, mating, seed development and seed dispersal.
+Further, dispersed seeds will need to germinate in the most appropiate period to ensure survival of seedlings under extreme environmental stress (Schütz, 2002)(Chambers et al., 1990; Forbis, 2003).
+The physiological process of seed germination is therefore an essential life stage that must be timed to occur when the environment is favourable for subsequent seedling survival and growth (Poschlod et al., 2013).
+In alpine habitats, germination by seeds will be the final test for plant populations to cope with climate change and to determine whether they will persist or will go into extinction.

+Natural selection should favor seed germination requirements reducing the probability of facing environmental conditions that are not appropriate for seedlings (Angevine & Chabot, 1979).
+The main physiological drivers of germination, water availability and temperature (Bewley et al., 2013), are also the main ecological signals regulated by climatic variation.
+Many plant species have further developed seed dormancy, by which germination is prevented during periods that are only ephemerally favorable (but with appropriate water and temperature conditions), ensuring germination in the right season (Baskin & Baskin, 2014).
+Different degrees of dormancy also ensure the distribution of offspring emergence across time, a bet-hedge effect against unpredictable environments (Venable, 2007).
 Other germination cues, such as the response to light (Carta et al., 2017) and alternating temperatures (Thompson, 1977), allow for a fine-scale detection of germination niches and safe sites (Jumpponen et al., 1999).
-In the alpine environment, the diversity of microhabitats has apparently resulted in variable germination ecologies across species, making it difficult to define a common alpine germination syndrome (Körner, 2003; Schwienbacher et al., 2011).
+Given the heterogeneity of alpine climates and species lineages adapted to different regions, a current challenge is to determine whether alpine plants have a common germination syndrome (Körner, 2003; Schwienbacher et al., 2011) consisting of one or multiple responses that consistently respond to the same environmental conditions globally.

-Early studies on the germination ecology of alpine plants demonstrated that freshly collected seeds of most arctic and alpine species required relatively high temperatures for germination (Bliss, 1958; Amen, 1966; Billings & Mooney, 1968).
-High-temperature germination has been considered to be an adaptation to prevent seed germination at the timing of seed dispersal (autumn), when temperatures are low and there is a high risk of frost (Cavieres & Arroyo, 2000).
-Indeed, germination of alpine seeds tends to occur after exposure to winter in early summer (Körner, 2003; Mondoni et al., 2015); at this stage the temperature window for germination usually widens towards lower values (Nishitani, 1996).
-Nevertheless, there is an increasing number of studies highlighting the germination of freshly collected seeds at cool incubation temperatures or even during cold stratification treatments (Schwienbacher et al., 2011; Hoyle et al., 2015; Fernández‐Pascual et al., 2017; Cavieres & Sierra-Almeida, 2018).
-Low-temperature germination could be an adaptation to germination under snow or at snowmelt, which could presumably allow seedlings to develop a deeper root system before topsoil desiccation in summer (Kammer & Möhl, 2002), as well as to attain an optimal size for overwintering (Billings & Mooney, 1968).
+Early studies on the germination ecology of alpine plants demonstrated that, in most species, recently dispersed (fresh) seeds require relatively high temperatures for germination (Bliss, 1958; Amen, 1966; Billings & Mooney, 1968).
+High-temperature germination has been considered as an adaptation to prevent seed germination at the timing of seed dispersal (autumn), when temperatures are low and there is a high risk of frost (Cavieres & Arroyo, 2000).
+Indeed, germination of alpine seeds tends to occur after winter, mainly in early summer (Körner, 2003; Mondoni et al., 2015), when the temperature window for germination usually widens to lower values (Nishitani, 1996).
+In recent times, an increasing number of studies highlighted that fresh seeds of alpine plants also germinate at cool incubation temperatures or during cold stratification treatments (Schwienbacher et al., 2011; Hoyle et al., 2015; Fernández‐Pascual et al., 2017; Cavieres & Sierra-Almeida, 2018).
+This low-temperature germination could be an adaptation to germinate under snow or during snowmelt, which could presumably allow seedlings to develop a deeper root system before topsoil desiccation in summer (Kammer & Möhl, 2002), or to attain an optimal size for overwintering (Billings & Mooney, 1968).
+The main question here is whether high- and low-temperature germination occur broadly in alpine environments as a set of possible plant strategies across micro-climatic niches.